The Scout looks at the form, fixtures and underlying data to determine the best options for managers’ forward lines in Fantasy Premier League.

 Using the Fixture Difficulty Ratings (FDR) in conjunction with the player data can help refine your targets.

-By focussing on both four and six Gameweek periods, managers can also get a better idea of the forwards who are favoured more by either the short-term or mid-term schedules.
+By focussing on both and six Gameweek periods, managers can also get a better idea of the forwards who are favoured more by either the short-term or mid-term schedules.

 In the case of Ipswich’s Delap, as well as Brighton pair Welbeck and the fit-again Joao Pedro (£5.4m), along with Wolves duo Cunha and Jorgen Strand Larsen (£5.6m), the schedule looks very kind for many Gameweeks to come.